Heath Freeman will replace Dennis Pugh on the Gardner City Council.

 “Timing has just opened up and it made this a little bit of an opportunity,” he said.

-Fotovich asked about Freeman’s participation in that campaign during Freeman’s first council meeting.
+Fotovich also asked about Freeman’s participation in the 2010 campaign to recall former council members Mary Peters and John Shepherd from the council.
 He asked if Freeman could draw any parallels between the perceived Kansas Open Meetings Act that sparked the recall campaign and two violations of the current council last summer.

 “I still think the way (former council members) went about it was a power play,” Freeman said.
 “I agree the D.A. said they did not violate the law.
 We can arugue back and forth, and we know where I fell into it.
 I don’t think you’re going to get the answer you want from me… I don’t think the most recent violations were a play for power.”